-I should also mention that Tempo Mage is always going to be a rough battle for this build.
-Counterspell hits you extremely hard, and there is no real way to play around that.
+I should also mention that Secret Mage is always going to be a rough battle for this build.
+Counterspell hits you extremely hard, and there is no real way to play around that unless you’re on the Coin, which you should save for Counterspell.
 You often need to have your early minions if you’re going to have a chance.
 If you do make it to the later turns of the game, you should prioritize healing over everything else.

 When going up against slower decks, you typically want to lean on your finishers.
 This deck packs the big three of Medivh, the Guardian, Frost Lich Jaina, and Dragoncaller Alanna.
 All of those cards do a lot of work, especially when you’re trying to slowly grind your opponent down to dust.
-In every game, if you have the option of becoming Frost Lich Jaina, you should.
+In every game, if you have the option of become Frost Lich Jaina, you should.
 The Death Knight is the best control tool in the game right now and will allow you to create a constant stream of threats for your opponent to answer.
-The same rules applies to Medivh.
-There is almost no weapon removal in the meta, so you need to get out the Atiesh and start casting big spells as soon as possible.

 Big Spell Mage Card Substitutions